-Michigan has been losing ground over the past five decades.
-It has fallen behind other states in population growth, jobs, earnings, health, educational achievement, and the quality of public services at the state and local levels.
+Our analysis found that Michigan has been losing ground over the past five decades.
+It has fallen behind other states in population growth, jobs, earnings, educational achievement, health, and the quality of public services at the state and local levels.
 Too few interstate immigrants target Michigan as a destination, international immigration has fallen, and too many young Michigan residents are leaving.

 The five-part series offers a realistic, data-informed vision of Michigan’s future based on current trends and trajectories across multiple dimensions: demographic, economic, workforce, infrastructure, environment, and public services as researched by the Research Council and Altarum.